 Coronavirus Covid 19

-Church life continues via this website and on social media.
+Church life also continues via this website and on social media.
 If you would value regular emails or phone calls, please contact us.

 ‘Holy Kids’ for children every Sunday @ 11.00am